 Engagement has taken place across London over the last two years and locally across NW London in 2018, the following report 'Health Based Places of Safety Engagement progress report and forward plan' details our engagement work to-date and includes engagement plans for 2019.

 You can find a more detailed overview of the programme in this paper (from page 13 onwards), which was discussed at the NW London Joint Health Overview and Scrutiny Committee in December 2018.

-An update was also issued in January in response to a paper being discussed by the Overview and Scrutiny Committee for the Royal Borough of Kensington and Chelsea.
+January 2019 - response to a paper being discussed by the Overview and Scrutiny Committee for the Royal Borough of Kensington and Chelsea